 Important information for men who have undergone prostate surgery

-Performing pelvic floor muscle exercises after prostate surgery is vital to your recovery as it is these muscles that help you control your bladder.
+Performing pelvic floor muscle exercises before and after prostate surgery is vital to your recovery as it is these muscles that help you control your bladder.

 Doing pelvic floor muscle exercises after surgery (whilst a urinary catheter is in place) can irritate the bladder and cause discomfort.
 It is therefore recommended that you do not do any exercises during this time.
 However, once the catheter is removed you may start the pelvic floor exercises straight away.

 For more information on this topic you can order or download a copy of Continence and prostate: a guide for men undergoing prostate surgery from our resources section.

 When to seek professional help